PabloMessina/CURE/README.md

 **Official PyTorch implementation of CURE.
 Accepted as an Oral Presentation at CVPR 2026.**

-[CURE](https://huggingface.co/papers/2601.15408), short for **Curriculum-guided Multi-task Training for Reliable Anatomy Grounded Report Generation**, is an error-aware curriculum learning framework for reliable anatomy-grounded radiology report generation with medical Vision-Language Models.
+**CURE**, short for ***Cu**rriculum-guided Multi-task Training for **Re**liable Anatomy Grounded Report Generation*, is an error-aware curriculum learning framework for reliable anatomy-grounded radiology report generation with medical Vision-Language Models.

 CURE improves grounding and report quality without requiring additional data.
 It addresses a key failure mode of grounded medical VLMs: because many grounding datasets are abnormality-biased, models often learn to associate visual grounding mainly with abnormalities and may hallucinate findings when asked to ground normal anatomy.
 CURE mitigates this by introducing a fine-grained anatomy-grounded task structure and an adaptive error-aware training curriculum.